ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Implement workflow for prescription state transitions
 - Generate printable prescriptions with all necessary details
 - Create secure, time-limited public links for prescription access
-- Clearly mark medicines on prescriptions that are not available in-store and add note to buy from outside.
+- Clearly mark medicines on prescriptions that are not available in-store and add note to buy from outside
 - Let staff in pharmacy with specific permission to update medicine and count

 ### 7. Dispensing